SteeltoeOSS/Documentation/docs/connectors/postgresql.md

 ## Usage

-You should know how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
+You should know how the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 You need a basic understanding of `ConfigurationBuilder` and how to add providers to the builder to configure the connector.

 You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used to configure the application services for the app.
 Pay particular attention to the `ConfigureServices()` method.